zwang695/alexa-skills-list/skills/B01DOED528/README.md

 But if taunting is more your style, ask for an insult and hear one of the classics from his days in the ring, all hilariously delivered in Alexa's voice.

+Warning: much like The Rock himself, Rockbot occasionally uses profanity and may not be suitable for all ages.

 ***

 ### Skill Details